Disability and SpLD e.g. dyslexia

-- specific learning difficulties (SpLD's such as Dyslexia, Dyspraxia)
+- specific learning difficulties (SpLD's such as Dyslexia or Dyspraxia)

 - mental health conditions.

-The University has a disability statement that details the adjustments that are available to all disabled students at the University.
+The University has a disability statement that details the adjustments that are available to you.
 The adjustments detailed in the statement are part of the basic offer, other adjustments are available dependent on your needs.
 To access these adjustments you will need to:

 The University has various specialist advisers who have a range of different roles.

-- Learning Development Adviser / Specialist Learning Adviser you may see these staff if you have a SpLD / Autism (ASD)
+- Specialist Learning Development Adviser / Specialist Learning Adviser you may see these staff if you have a SpLD / Autism (ASD)

-- Disability Officer if you have a disability /or a diagnosis mental health condition or would like to chat to someone
+- Disability Officer if you have a disability / or a diagnosed mental health condition or would like to chat to someone

 - If you have both a SpLD / disability please see a Disability Officer in the first instance.

 The appointment will discuss with you:

-- support available to you on your academic course such as additional time in exams, extended library loans,
+- support available to you on your academic course such as additional time in exams and extended library loans,

-- loan of digital recorders to record teaching sessions (for which you need permission)
+- the loan of digital recorders to record teaching sessions (for which you need to seek permission)